December 24, 2024

 Billy Hogan

 During the press conference where Klopp announced his leaving, Hogan, the club’s CEO, was seated next him.
-After serving as COO for eight and half years, Hogan assumed his present position in 2020.
+After serving as COO for eight and a half years, Hogan assumed his present position in 2020.
 He provided some insight into the recruiting procedure.

 He stated that “[Klopp] wanted to give the club the opportunity to go through what will be an orderly process,” stating that “We will go through that process, as we have done in the past … that will be done with … the people that are here, our ownership, Mike Gordon in particular will be a part of that process.”